 The Commission carries out its actions in line with strategic documents on cultural cooperation as well as its own priorities, established for a given Commission term.

 In order to ensure that the social and economic role of culture is acknowledged in wider EU policy making and actions, the Commission works on a number of key themes.
 It also makes sure that the complex nature of cultural and creative sectors is reflected in relevant EU legislation.

 The Commission also helps Member States mitigate the adverse effects of crises and any challenges where coordinated EU response might prove beneficial.

 Commission and culture – leadership and responsible services

 Mariya Gabriel is currently the Commissioner responsible for the cultural and creative sectors.
 Her mandate is to ensure the full implementation of the New European Agenda for Culture, and promote the creative industries and the Creative Europe Programme.
 Her portfolio also includes innovation, research, education and youth.

 The Commission department in charge of culture is the Directorate-General for Education, Youth, Sport and Culture (DG EAC).
 DG EAC promotes EU level action in this field, covering cultural and creative sectors including cultural heritage, develops policies based on gathered data and evidence and manages the EU programme for culture - the Creative Europe programme.

-- DG GROW (Internal Market, Industry, Entrepreneurship and SMEs)
+- Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW)